bridgethass/udacity-dsnd-project4/README.md

 ## Data Descriptions <a name="data"></a>

 For this analysis I used a small subset of the data (128MB) provided in the Udacity workspace - `mini_sparkify_event_data.json` in order to test `PySpark` on a local machine (I ran all the analysis in the Udacity classroom environment).
-The data scheme revealed the following contents, which are explored in more detail in the Jupyter Notebook:
+The data scheme revealed the following contents, which are explored in more detail in the Jupyter Notebook `Sparkify.ipynb`, described in the next section:

   - artist: singer user is listening to
   - auth: authentication - whether the user is cancelled, guest, or logged in/out